camunda/zeebe-process-test/README.md

 If you are building your project with JDK 17+ you can make use of an embedded Zeebe test engine.
 The advantage of using this instead of the testcontainer version is that this is the faster solution.
 This also does not require Docker to be running.
 There is also a downside to this solution.
 The JDK requirement is bound to the Java version of the Zeebe engine.
-Whenever this Java version gets updated, you'd either have to [switch to the testcontainer version](#switching-between-testcontainers-and-embedded), or upgrade your own JDK to match the Zeebe engine.
+Whenever this Java version changes, you'd either have to [switch to the testcontainer version](#switching-between-testcontainers-and-embedded), or upgrade your own JDK to match Zeebe engine.

 ```xml
 <dependency>